Higher order Goh conditions for singular extremals of corank 1: Goh conditions of order in the corank 1 case

 Then any adjoint curve $\la \in AC( I ; T^*M)$ satisfies

 \end{theorem}

-\begin{proof} If $\gamma$ is length minimizing then the extended end-point map $F_J$ is not open at $u$, i.e., the extend variation map $G_J$ is not open at $0$.
-By Theorem ~\ref{endopen2} we consequently have $\mc{G}_{t_0}^n(v)= 0$ for all $t_0\in I $ and for all $v\in V_{n-1}$.
-In order to use Theorem ~\ref{endopen2} we need both assumptions i) and ii).
+\begin{proof} If $\gamma$ is length-minimizing then the extended end-point map $F_J$ is not open at $u$, i.e., the extended variation map $G_J$ is not open at $0$.
+By Theorem~\ref{endopen2} we consequently have $\mc{G}_{t_0}^n(v)= 0$ for all $t_0\in I $ and for all $v\in V_{n-1}$.
+In order to use Theorem~\ref{endopen2} we need both assumptions i) and ii).
 The map $\mc{G}_{t_0}^n$ is introduced in \eqref{mom} and incorporates $\lambda$.
 The strict singularity of $\gamma$ is used to translate the differential analysis from $G_J$ to $G$.

-We polarize the equation $\mc{G}_{t_0}^n(v)= 0$, as explained at the end of Section ~\ref{OMP}.
+We polarize the equation $\mc{G}_{t_0}^n(v)= 0$, as explained at the end of Section~\ref{OMP}.
 The polarization, denoted by $\T$, is introduced in \eqref{PO}.
 We have $\T=0$ on \emph{linear} spaces contained in $V_{n-1}$.
 We fix any selection function $\j:\{1,\dots,n\}\to \{1,\dots,d\}$ and we translate our claim \eqref{DELTA} into the new claim

-By formula \eqref{mainpolfin2} for $\T$ proved in Theorem ~\ref{lisk1}, if we choose $v_1,\dots,v_n \in X$ as in \eqref{vi} and such that the corresponding $u$ satisfies $u\in V_{n-1}$, then the equation $\T(v_1,\dots,v_n)=0$ reads
+By formula \eqref{mainpolfin2} for $\T$ proved in Theorem~\ref{lisk1}, if we choose $v_1,\dots,v_n \in X$ as in \eqref{vi} and such that the corresponding $u$ satisfies $u\in V_{n-1}$, then the equation $\T(v_1,\dots,v_n)=0$ reads

 We regard \eqref{PUF} as a linear equation in the unknowns $\langle \lambda, [g^{t_0}_{\j\s } ]\rangle$ with coefficients $I^{\sigma}(u)$.